hassio-addons/addon-ssh/README.md

 Do you like this add-on?
 Want some more functionality to your Hass.io Home Assistant instance?

-We've created multiple add-ons for Hass.io.
+We have created multiple add-ons for Hass.io.
 For a full list, check out our [GitHub Repository][repository].

 ## License